nfdi4plants/nfdi4plants.knowledgebase/src/content/docs/swate/swate-quickstart-videos.md

 ## About this guide

 DataPLANT provides the tool [Swate](../../docs/implementation/swate) to support you in data annotation.
-In this guide, we want to introduce you to basic functionalities of SWATE which you can use to on add metadata to your studies and assays.
+In this guide, we want to introduce you to basic functionalities of Swate which you can use to on add metadata to your studies and assays.

 ## Before we can start